um-grex/grex-docs/content/english/specific-soft/python-ai.md

 When the command finishes, the _./source-translated_ would contain a image with Japanese text translated to English.

-##  Example 3: using manga-image-translator with Podman container engine
+###  Example 3: using manga-image-translator with Podman

 Singularity is the preferred container engine on our shared HPC systems.
 However, there are cases when Singularity/Apptainer SISF images would not run Docker images correctly.
 In these cases, root-less Podman can be used.
 Both the Alliance's _CCEnv_ and Grex's _SBEnv_ provide a module for Podman.
 Using Podman is very similar to using Docker in that Podman supports same command line options.